 You can evaluate your brand perception in two main ways:

 This involves staying aware of and receiving information regarding your brand and seeing what the final product looks like.
 Certain brand management tools can help you create workflows that let you and any number of members within your team deliver real-time feedback to each other, creating an effective approvals process that guarantees a polished product.

 To do this, you should conduct demos and surveys from time to time throughout the process.
 Revisiting helps you to spot any loopholes in your brand and make the necessary adjustments.
 Constant attempts at reevaluating your internal operations can foster a great work environment that makes your team members feel truly valued for their contributions.

 Step 4.
 Feedback

-I’m sure you’ve heard of phrases such as, “you can’t afford not to listen to customer feedback” or “businesses that listen to their consumers grow so-and-so times faster.”
+I’m sure you’ve heard phrases like “you can’t afford to listen to customer feedback” or “businesses that listen to their consumers grow so and so times faster.”
 That’s because those phrases are correct.
-To effectively control the brand perception of your business, you have to collect feedback from your customers and other stakeholders.
+To effectively control your business’s brand perception, you must collect feedback from your customers and other stakeholders.

 You can use customer feedback to control brand perception in two ways:

 One of the most effective communication channels is the customer service AI chatbot.
 A chatbot can help you collect plenty of data on what customers want.
 You can make your assumptions regarding a customer depending on your observations.
 You can do so either through online surveys, open interviews, sales calls, or on-page bots.